-proud sponsors of the
+proud sponsors of last year's

 National Hill Climb Championship

 We are pleased to offer some of the lightest wheels in the world.